 How your From: field displays, especially to new contacts,

 Email = Branding

-Every email you send on company business makes an impression.
-Your From: field can literally determine if a new prospect will be impressed.
+Every email you send for company business makes an impression.
+Your From: field can literally determine if a new prospect will consider you legit.
 Will they view you as credible or hit delete because they don’t recognize your response to something they may have requested?